PlayeurZero/react-text-truncate/README.md

 `string`

-The text that should be fitted.
+The text that should be truncated.

 #### rows